Skip to main content

 • Ask only one question at a time.

-• Do not be rude to a witness or call them a liar.
-The judge is quite capable of deciding that what a witness is saying is probably wrong without you spelling it out for them.
+• Avoid being rude to a witness or calling them a liar.
+The judge will be able to decide for themselves that what a witness is saying is probably wrong.

 Being cross-examined